Snooze0521/CBProjects/README.md

 # CBProjects

-This is a placeholder readme file.
+This is a repo for Cypress Base (www.cypressbase.com) projects.

-www.cypressbase.com